circleci/circleci-docs/jekyll/_cci2/ios-migrating-from-1-2.md

 ### Storing Artifacts, Test Results, and Diagnostic Files

-CircleCI 2.0 does not automatically collect artifacts in your {% comment %} TODO: Job {% endcomment %}builds, so if your {% comment %} TODO: Job {% endcomment %}build is generating files that you would like to access with the CircleCI application later on, you must explicitly collect those files with the `store_artifacts` step.
+CircleCI 2.0 does not automatically collect artifacts in your jobs, so if your {% comment %} TODO: Job {% endcomment %}build is generating files that you would like to access with the CircleCI application later on, you must explicitly collect those files with the `store_artifacts` step.